mcv-m6-video/mcv-m6-2019-team3/week2/README.md

 We set some flags to change the behaviour of the program:
 ```
 colorspace = None               # [None, 'HSV']
 adaptive = True                 # Use adaptive or non-adaptive algorithm
 use_detections_pkl = True       # Load .pkl instead of compute the intermediate results
 export_frames = False           # Save .png images to disk

 # Find best alpha and rho
 find_best_pairs = False         # Search best alpha for non-adaptive and then best rho for adaptive
-grid_search = False
+grid_search = False       	# Enable grid search
-no_hyperparameter = False
 ```

 ## Directory structure